YumYummity/virus-dropper/README.md

 Batch file generator (generates the installer) - Read seperated comments in Install.bat and Dropper.bat

 # Changelog
+- PersistentINSTALL (Added to all Install files.
+This keeps prompting the user to install every minute, until either "yes" is pressed or they find the file/created task and delete it.
+This automatically runs IF the user did not grant the install file ADMINISTRATOR, which is required to install.)
 - Added TaskScheduler to run files as Administrator without prompt
 - Compacted files
 - Starts main install.bat hidden